A High-Order Scheme for Image Segmentation via a modified Level-Set method: Numerical simulations

 \section{Numerical simulations}

-In this section we present a series of numerical experiments on both synthetic and real images, comparing the results obtained with the AF scheme and with the simple monotone scheme.
+In this section we present a series of numerical experiments on both synthetic and real images, comparing the results obtained by the AF scheme with those obtained by the simple monotone scheme and a high-order scheme which uses the Total Variation Diminishing (TVD) Runge-Kutta (RK) of third order in time and the WENO scheme of second/third order in space.
+More in details, for the WENO scheme we use the same efficient implementation suggested in \cite{JP00}, Remark 1 on page 2130, which we extended to the 2D case, adding the improvement presented in \cite{ABM10}, which consists in choosing $\sigma=\Delta x^2$ instead of $\sigma=10^{-8}$ that is the value used in the original paper \cite{JP00} by Jiang and Peng.
+Note that we used this scheme instead of the third to fifth order scheme used in the numerical tests of \cite{JP00} for comparison reasons, otherwise it would be not comparable by order.
 The first aim is to show the possible improvements of the modified model with respect to the classical formulation.
 In fact, after extensive numerical simulations, we noticed that the classical model is not well defined when using high-order schemes, since they can produce heavy oscillations as soon as the Lipschitz constant of the representation function becomes too big.
-This effect causes the stopping rule to be practically ineffective (in both norms) in most cases tested when using the AF scheme, whereas the simple monotone scheme seems to give always stable results.
-Note that, when the singularity develops, the ``neighborhood'' of the front becomes more and more vertical as time flows, creating additional difficulties in tracking the $0$-level set.
+This effect causes the stopping rule to be practically ineffective (independently of the norm used) in most cases particularly when using the AF scheme or the WENO scheme, whereas the simple monotone scheme seems to give always stable results.
+Note that, when the singularity develops, the representation function becomes more and more vertical as time flows.

-The numerical tests illustrated in this section will show the comparison of the results also varying the initial datum, when using the modified velocity, or varying the norm for the stopping rule defined in \eqref{eq:err_inf} and \eqref{eq:err_uno}, when using the classical model.
-Moreover, in the case of synthetic tests, we also vary the space steps $\Delta x$ and $\Delta y$, that we consider equal to each other ($\Delta x=\Delta y$), and, therefore, the total number of considered pixels.
+The numerical tests illustrated in this section will compare the results also varying the initial datum or varying the norm for the stopping rule defined in \eqref{eq:err_inf} and \eqref{eq:err_uno}.
+Moreover, for synthetic images, we also vary the space steps $\Delta x$ and $\Delta y$, that we consider equal to each other ($\Delta x=\Delta y$), and, therefore, the total number of pixels.

 Now, let us specify the initial condition used in each case.
 When the velocity is defined by the classical model, in the expansion case (\emph{Case a}) we use the paraboloid